-This beautiful example of an early Nelson home is probably best known for its service at Nelson’s Town Poor Farm from 1851 to 1858.
+This beautiful example of an early Nelson home is probably best known for its service as Nelson’s Town Poor Farm from 1851 to 1858.
 It takes its name from a quarry on the property where graphite was mined in the 1850’s and 1860’s.

 Lead Mine Farm

 Joseph Beal, a blacksmith from Lynn Massachusetts, probably moved to Packersfield in the late 1780’s for in July 1789 the Reverend Jacob Foster, married Joseph to his daughter, Elizabeth “Betsey”.
-Josep

 The Town Poor Farm operated at this location under the supervision of Upton Burnap.
-It produced food to feed its residents and bot crops and animal products for sale.
+It produced food to feed its residents and raised both crops and animal products for sale.
 The experiment ended when Sewell Day bought the farm in 1858.
 The deed made excluded plumbago mining rights that had been sold to Samuel Griffin and Silas French.